boucadair/draft-boucadair-tcpm-rst-diagnostic-payload/draft-boucadair-tcpm-rst-diagnostic-payload.md

    specifies otherwise.
 How the information is passed to an application and how it is stored locally is implementation-specific.

-   As per {{Section 3.6 of !RFC9293}}, one or more RST segments can be sent to reset a connection.
+   Per {{Section 3.6 of !RFC9293}}, one or more RST segments can be sent to reset a connection.
 Whether a TCP endpoint elects to send more than one RST with only a subset of them that include the diagnostic payload is implementation-specific.